JGCRI/gcam-doc/solver.md

 more sophisticated linear algebra techniques to detect and filter out components of $$\delta \vec x$$ that are corrupted by ill-conditioning in the Jacobian matrix.
-SVD is a more complex algorithm than L-U and takes longer to compute, but the iterations save can more than offset the additional computational cost.
+SVD is a more complex algorithm than L-U and takes longer to compute, but the iterations saved can more than offset the additional computational cost.

 To use SVD you must have LAPACK and BLAS libraries installed, along